callmesalmon/callmesalmon.github.io/books/waiting-for-marxocracy/01-prologue.markdown

 ---

 # Waiting For Marxocracy
-A view into the political landscape of FOSS and IT as a whole.
+Welcome, and thanky you for reading my book!
+This is a view into the political landscape of FOSS and IT as a whole.
 In this book, I explore concepts such as democracy, oligarchy and corporate interest with a FOSS spin to it.
 I also try to design an ultimate governing system for FOSS and IT as a whole.
 This book also serves as a manifesto of sorts, presenting clear ideas on how to run a project.

 ## TL;DR
 The optimal way of running a FOSS project is trough direct democracy, we should